SaranyaM15/Multiple-Disease-Prediction-System/README.md

 Click on the Predict button to view the result.

 ## Credits
-This repository is maintained and handled by Saranya Madala
+This repository is Created and maintained by Saranya Madala